selimslab/selimslab.github.io/about.md

 I am Selim, 27, Istanbul

-Interested in nature, arts, science, literature, philosophy, technology, social sciences, ..
+Interested in nature, arts, science, literature, philosophy, technology, social sciences, hiking, mountaineering, paragliding, jazz, rock, ...

 I would be happy to meet you, just drop an email at durufikir at gmail dot com